Oestoidea/oled-spectrum-analizer/Arduino_Nano_3oleds/README.md

 # Arduino_Nano_3oleds

 Spectrum analyzer on Arduino Nano and TI CC2500+PA+LNA with SPI and/or I2C OLED's SSD1306.
+The spectral width is 2400.01–2503.40 MHz with spacing in 405.456543 kHz on two SPI displays.
+Displays logo on I2C display.
+This scheme takes less then 50mA (on 5V).

 ## Equipment

-1. Arduino Nano v.
-3 (with 3.3V)
+1. Arduino Nano v3.0 (with 3.3V)
 2. TI CC2500+PA+LNA module with external antenna
 3. OLED 64x128 SSD1306 I2C
 4. Two OLED`s 64x128 SSD1306 SPI